Hyang: Origin

-The term hyang, now widely associated with Sunda Wiwitan, Kejawen, and Balinism, had developed in ancient Java and Bali more than a millennium ago.
+The term hyang, now widely associated with Sunda Wiwitan, Kejawen, and Balinism, developed in ancient Java and Bali more than a millennium ago.
 This term has its roots in the traditional animism and dynamism in the beliefs of indigenous Indonesians native to the Indonesian archipelago.
 Native pre-Hindu, pre-Buddhist, and pre-Islamic Indonesians have venerated and revered ancestral spirits.
-They also have believed that some spirits may inhabit certain places such as large trees, stones, forests, mountains, or sacred places.
+They also believed that some spirits may inhabit certain places such as large trees, stones, forests, mountains, or sacred places.
 The hyang concept had indigenously developed in the Indonesian archipelago and is not considered to have originated from Indian dharmic religions.

-Before the adoption of Hinduism, Buddhism, and Islam, the natives of the Indonesian archipelago believed in powerful but unseen spiritual entities that could be both benevolent or malevolent.
-They also believed that the deceased ancestor is not gone away or disappeared completely.
-The ancestral spirit may gain god-like spiritual power and remain involved in their offsprings’ worldly affairs.
+Before the adoption of Hinduism, Buddhism, and Islam, the natives of the Indonesian archipelago believed in powerful but unseen spiritual entities that could be both benevolent and malevolent.
+They also believed that the deceased ancestor had not gone away or disappeared completely.
+The ancestral spirit may gain god-like spiritual power and remain involved in their offspring’s worldly affairs.
 That is why the veneration and reverence to honor ancestors is an important element in the belief system of native ethnic groups, such as Nias, Dayak, Toraja, and Papuan ethnic groups, as well as many ethnic groups in Indonesia.

-In ancient Sundanese, Javanese, and Balinese society, this unseen spiritual entity is identified as "hyang".
+In ancient Sundanese, Javanese, and Balinese societies, this unseen spiritual entity is identified as "hyang".
 These ancestral divine spirits are believed to inhabit high places, such as mountains, hills, and volcanoes.
 These mountainous regions are considered sacred realms, as the abode of gods and the resting place for the soul of the ancestors.

-Several ancient Indonesian inscriptions dated from the Hindu-Buddhist period (8th to 15th century) mentioned Hyang either as the name of sanctuary or the name of deity revered in multiple temples.
+Several ancient Indonesian inscriptions dated from the Hindu-Buddhist period (8th to 15th century) mentioned Hyang either as the name of the sanctuary or the name of a deity revered in multiple temples.